Orthacanthus: Paleoecology

-The palaeobiogeographical distribution of O. platypternus suggests ontogenetic habitat partitioning.
+The paleobiogeographical distribution of O. platypternus suggests ontogenetic habitat partitioning.
 Ontogenetic niche theory predicts that individuals may change their habitat or diet to maintain optimal growth rates or to improve trade-offs between mortality risk and growth.
 While smaller individuals likely lived in shallower waters such as in small ponds and stream channels of the coastal plain, larger individuals likely lived in deeper water such as the fluvio-lacustrine (rivers and lakes) and marginal marine areas.

-The oldest known specimen of Orthacanthus, Diplodus problematicus was found in New Brunswick, Canada, from the Emsian, ranging between 407 and 393 million years ago.
+The oldest known specimen of Orthacanthus, Diplodus problematicus, was found in New Brunswick, Canada, in the Lower Devonian (Emsian, c.
+407 to 393 million years ago).
 Other specimens have been found in locations including the US, the United Kingdom, Poland, and France.